exasol/script-languages-developer-sandbox/doc/developer_guide/developer_guide.md

 - `setup-ec2-and-install-dependencies` - starts a new EC2 instance and install dependencies via Ansible
 - `show-aws-assets` - shows AWS entities associated with a specific keyword (called __asset-id__)
 - `start-test-release` - starts a Test Release flow
+- `make-ami-public` - Changes permissions of an existing AMI such that it becomes public

 ### Deployment commands